- What is an EDRMS?

 At present most other business systems cannot provide the same level of recordkeeping functionality that an EDRMS offers.
 While generally business systems can create data and manage short term security and access requirements, most do not have the capacity to manage longer term needs for information.
 For example, in some business systems data may be overwritten, changed or deleted.
 An EDRMS, in contrast, has the capacity to accountably manage and control records, including their security, access and preservation, for as long as they are needed.

-Therefore, your organisation should consider its information needs, examine its business systems and assess methods of managing its documents and records.
+Therefore, your organisation should consider its business and information needs, examine its business systems and assess methods of managing its documents and records.
 If your business systems do not have adequate recordkeeping capacity, then an EDRMS is a valuable tool to manage information and mitigate risk.

 In some cases you organisation may not have a sufficient information maturity for an EDRMS.
 For example, staff in your organisation may be resistant to take on more responsibility for recordkeeping or management may be unwilling to invest in an EDRMS.
-In this situation you can explore interim options for improving information management, e.g. introducing controlled vocabulary and structure in shared drives or other corporate platforms.
+In this situation you can explore interim options for improving records and information management, e.g. introducing controlled vocabulary and structure in shared drives or other corporate platforms.

 The Document Management Solutions Standard, developed by the NSW ICT Procurement and Technical Standards Working Group, contains technical and functional requirements that agencies should consider when procuring ICT Services for document management solutions.
 The standard defines ‘document management’ as the set of services or technology for managing the document after it is captured and throughout its lifecycle.